nathanl/authority/README.markdown

 ### 4. Code or documentation

+1. Have an idea.
+If you don't have one, check the TODO file or grep the project for 'TODO' comments.
-1. Let's talk!
-Before you do a bunch of work, open an issue so we can be sure we agree.
+2. Open an issue so we can talk it over.
-2. Fork this project
+3. Fork this project
-3. Create your feature branch (`git checkout -b my-new-feature`)
+4. Create your feature branch (`git checkout -b my-new-feature`)
-4. `bundle install` to get all dependencies
+5. `bundle install` to get all dependencies
-5. `rspec spec` to run all tests.
+6. `rspec spec` to run all tests.
-6. Update/add tests for your changes and code until they pass.
+7. Update/add tests for your changes and code until they pass.
-7. Commit your changes (`git commit -am 'Added some feature'`)
+8. Commit your changes (`git commit -am 'Added some feature'`)
-8. Push to the branch (`git push origin my-new-feature`)
+9. Push to the branch (`git push origin my-new-feature`)
-9. Create a new Pull Request
+10. Create a new Pull Request